All schools must have an accessibility plan

 - Improve the availability of accessible information to disabled pupils

-This is explained in the DfE's advice for schools on the Equality Act (page 29).
+This is explained in the DfE's advice for schools on the Equality Act (paragraph 4.29).

 Your plan must be reviewed at least every 3 years.
-This is set out in the DfE's guidance on statutory policies and documents for schools.
+This is set out in the DfE's guidance on statutory policies for schools and academy trusts.